itsjimzhu/OR-Project-Team8/README.md

 # OR-Project-Team8
 ENGSCI 263 OR project; team 8

-Woolworths NZ would like us to determine a suitable truck logistics plan such that costs are minimised.
+Woolworths NZ would like us to determine a suitable truck logistics plan, such that costs are minimised.
 They have provided us with:

 ### Given
 - **WoolworthsDemands.csv**         : Number of pallets delivered to each store they operate over a 4 week period (pre-lockdown),